Greater Phoenix Chamber Foundation

 - Innovative by continuously looking for ways to improve processes, always for the best use of resources

 - Takes a diplomatic approach to work and communications and an ability to easily establish credibility among a wide variety of stakeholders (i.e., business, nonprofit, academic, and policy/public sectors)

 - Possess the ability to exercise mature judgment, tact, and professionalism

 - Collaborates and builds bridges internally/externally; works with others to achieve common goals and possesses the ability to work with all levels of management and leadership both internally and externally

 - Executes with excellence by consistently delivering on promises to the highest standards; appreciates and demands quality

-Qualified candidates should respond by sending a confidential cover letter, resume and salary requirements to firstname.lastname@example.org.
-Please include the position in the subject line of your submission.
+Qualified candidates should respond by sending a confidential cover letter, resume, and salary requirements to firstname.lastname@example.org

 NO PHONE CALLS PLEASE.
 GPC is an equal opportunity employer.
-No person will be discriminated against because of race, religion, sex, color, age, national origin, disability or any other legally protected classes.
+No person will be discriminated against because of race, religion, sex, color, age, national origin, disability, or other legally protected classes.